 In our OIDC specs, we highlighted the importance of not pinning TLS leaf certificates on the various endpoints in the OIDC flow.
-Here's why
+Here's why:

-- TLS certificates have a set expiry date and they are meant to be rotated regularly
+- TLS certificates have a set expiry date and they are meant to be rotated regularly.

-- Certificates are revoked and reissued for any number of reasons before the expiry dates
+- Certificates are revoked and reissued for any number of reasons before the expiry dates.

-- When this happens, and if your network depends on leaf certificate pinning to establish traffic with Singpass/Myinfo endpoints, your service will be disrupted
+- When this happens, and if your network depends on leaf certificate pinning to establish traffic with Singpass/Myinfo endpoints, your service will be disrupted.

 So what should you do instead?

-We are unable to give advance notice to our partners for TLS certificate rotation, which is a routine maintenance activity.
+In summary, we are unable to give advance notice to our partners for TLS certificate rotation, which is a routine maintenance activity.
 Relying Parties (RPs) are advised to take measures to prevent service disruptions arising from pinning of leaf certificates.

 Comments